fotonauts/fwissr/README.md

 # Wait 2 minutes
 sleep(120)

-# An async refresh is launched in a thread and the old value is still returned
+# This following registry access triggers an async refresh in a thread, and the old value is still returned for now
 Fwissr['/stuff/foo']
 # => "bar"